As an independent musician, are you getting all your music royalties from streaming services?

-However, whilst streaming is a fast and easy way to access the tunes you enjoy, interactive music services…
+However, whilst streaming is a fast and easy way for listeners to access the tunes they enjoy.

-These platforms don’t make it quite as straightforward for the songwriters to get paid their music royalties for their hard work.
+These platforms don’t make it as straightforward for the songwriters to get paid their royalties for their hard work.

 The sheer volume of streams across the USA is constantly rising.

-It’s a complex process for the streaming service to work through the data to understand the number of streams for each composition and melody.
+It’s a complex process for the streaming service to work through the data.
+And use this data to understand the number of streams of each composition has accumulated.

 Then they need to map the data back to the songwriter and pay the required mechanical royalty.

-As if this wasn’t frustrating enough, many interactive streaming services haven’t made the investment in the infrastructure required to match the streaming data to the writer, so even if they are paying you, how can you make sure the figures are accurate?
+As if this wasn’t frustrating enough, many streaming services don’t have the infrastructure to match the data to a writer.
+So even if they are paying you, how can you make sure the figures are accurate?